jjedlicki/Counterpick-Analysis-LoL2022/README.md

 | ESPORTSTMNT01_2690219 | complete           | top        | Gragas     | Blue   |     nan |     nan |     nan |     nan |     nan |         6488 |       2880 |           -894 |        -1129 |          -30 | LCKC     | Gangplank  | True          |
 | ESPORTSTMNT01_2690219 | complete           | top        | Gangplank  | Red    |     nan |     nan |     nan |     nan |     nan |        13289 |       3774 |            894 |         1129 |           30 | LCKC     | Gragas     | False         |

-There were two rows missing champion data (1 game) and four rows (two games) missing total earned gold.
+There were two rows missing champion data and total earned gold.
 As these make up a very small fraction of the overall data, these were dropped.

 ### Univariate analysis
 The following is a histogram of the gold difference at 10 minutes for both players with and without counterpick.

-FIGURE1
+<iframe
+  src="assets/EDA1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 The data is normally distributed in both cases.
 While there is a lot of overlap in the data, the curve for counterpick data is slightly more to the right.

 ### Bivariate analysis
 Does counterpicking improve overall performance, or just laning phase peformance?
 To answer that question, I graphed a scatter plot comparing early game performance vs late game performance, using the gold earned at ten minutes versus the gold earned total.

-FIGURE2
+<iframe
+  src="assets/EDA2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 While there does appear to be a slight correlation between early and total gold, it does not appear to depend on if the player was able to counterpick.
 As the groups appear very similar on the graph.